 - You don’t have to let anyone into your home if you aren’t comfortable.

-- Call Guardian and report what you experienced at 1-800-PROTECT(1-800-776-8328).
-Our Customer Care Department wants to know about cases of fraud and can answer any questions you have if you were approached.
+- Call Guardian and report what you experienced at 1.800.PROTECT (1.800.776.8328).
+We want to know about cases of fraud so we can help keep you safe.
+Our Customer Care team can answer any questions you have if you were approached.

 - Do not allow anyone but a Guardian technician access or repair your system.
 This will help ensure the integrity of your system.

 - Don’t sign another agreement.
-Though salespeople will try to lure you with promises of cheaper, more elaborate equipment, you will receive two monthly bills if you sign another contract without terminating your contract with Guardian Protection Services.
+Signing another agreement will not end your contract with Guardian.
+Though salespeople may try to tempt you with promises of cheaper, more elaborate equipment, you will end up with two monthly bills if you sign another contract without terminating your contract with Guardian.

-- Trust yourself.
+- Trust your instincts.
 If something doesn’t “seem right,” it probably isn’t.
 Often these salespeople will not be able to show you a business card or in-depth document proving their association with Guardian.
 Ask the salesperson to leave and contact Guardian right away.